 Airport Land Use Policy Plan (Hodges & Shutt - 1981) - Adopted by the Sonoma County Airport Land Use Commission, this plan provides the guidelines for the Commission's determinations regarding the aviation compatibility of land uses proposed for development in the vicinity of any of the airports in the County.
-Further discussion of the Airport Land Use Policy Plan is contained in Chapter 7 of this report.

-Sonoma County Airport Master Plan (Arnold Thompson Associates - 1975) - This document remains the adopted Master Plan for the Airport.
-Even though many of the existing Airport buildings were constructed prior to this plan, the plan's overall designation of land uses within the eastside building area is essentially the pattern found today.
+Sonoma County Airport Master Plan (Arnold Thompson Associates - 1975) - Even though many of the existing Airport buildings were constructed prior to this plan, the plan's overall designation of land uses within the eastside building area is essentially the pattern found today.
 This plan also envisioned the need for a general aviation parallel runway.